kgateway-dev/kgateway/docs/content/reference/cli/glooctl_install.md

 ### Synopsis

-choose which version of Gloo to install.
+choose which version of Gloo Edge to install.

 ### Options